daroga0002/terraform-bootstrap/README.md

 The repository holds the following configuration files, which help develop terraform code:

-* `.editroconfig` **->** EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+* `.editorconfig` **->** EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 More about project under https://editorconfig.org/
 * `.pre-commit-config.yaml` **->** framework for managing and maintaining pre-commit git hooks.
 More about project under https://pre-commit.com/.
 In this config following hooks are implemented:
   * `terraform_fmt` **->** used to rewrite Terraform configuration files to a canonical format and style.
 Using `terraform` command.
   * `terraform_validate` **->** validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc. Using `terraform` command.